zainabAdhil/GPT3/README.md

 - Implementing precise media queries to ensure satisfactory responsiveness across various devices.

 ## Getting Started
-To get started with using or viewing this website, follow these steps:
+To get started with using this website, follow these steps:
 1. **Download or clone the repository to your local machine**
 2. **Install dependencies:** npm install
 3. **Start the development server:** npm start